rtfeldman/node-test-runner/README.md

 elm-test --report json
 ```

+### --no-color

+Disable colored console output.

+Colors are also disabled when you pipe the output of `elm-test` to another program.
+You can use `--color` to force the colors back.

+Alternatively, you can set the environment variable `FORCE_COLOR` to `0` to disable colors, or to any other value to force them.

+See [chalk.supportsColor](https://github.com/chalk/chalk#chalksupportscolor) for more information.

 ### --compiler

 If `elm` is _not_ in your `$PATH` when elm-test runs, or the Elm executable is called something other than `elm`, you can use this flag to point to your installation.